 Consider this.
 Instead of one figure, go for the top of a range based on the salary research you’ve done and what you know to be your worth based on credentials, experience and talent.
 Another alternative is to state that your salary requirements are negotiable based upon the position and the overall total compensation package and force the interviewer to name a number.
 In fact, when you add the value of your current benefits, your number should increase accordingly.
 This is especially important when addressing “current salary” requests.

-So you’ve got your number and have exceeded expectations, now it’s time for a raise request.
+Be Thinking About a Raise: So you’ve got your number and have exceeded expectations, now it’s time for a raise request.
 Before you stride in and you ask for what you deserve, consider your timing.
 Are you ready?
 Is your supervisor in the right frame of mind?
 And have you done your homework to determine how much your position is currently worth?

-Raise Requests can be tricky because it is an emotionally triggered conversation.
+Raise Requests can be tricky because it leads to an emotionally triggered conversation.
 Your goal is to take emotion out of the content focus on what it is you bring to the organization.
 The right time for raise requests is when you are entering into the conversation with a plan for how your unique combination of talents and experience can add to the bottom line.

-Finally, consider your approach.
-Is your supervisor a straight shooter or do they prefer to be warmed up to a request?
+Be Thoughtful of Negotiating Styles: Finally, consider the best approach.
+Is your supervisor’s negotiating style more of a straight shooter or do they prefer to be warmed up to a request?
 Regardless, be sure your tone is positive, persuasive and definitely not braggy or confrontational.
-Career Coaching can not only help you develop a strategy and talking points when it comes to Money and Your Career, but is a great process for removing emotional triggers and building confidence in your salary negotiation approach.
+Career coaching can not only help you develop a strategy and talking points when it comes to money and your career, but is a great process for removing emotional triggers and building confidence in your salary negotiation approach.

 I hope this article provided you with a few applicable ideas for succeeding in an interview.
 I would be honored if you shared this on social media.
 And speaking of sharing, please share your own ideas and experiences below.
 Together, we can build a happier career community that focuses on supporting each other’s success.